 The Brazilian sugarcane sector is engaged in a wide variety of initiatives designed to promote continuous improvement in the production process, as well as strengthening its commitment to sustainability.
-Further information on main initiatives available below.

 Bonsucro is a global multi-stakeholder non-profit organization that promotes sustainable sugarcane production, processing and trade around the world.
-Bonsucro has 259 members in more than 50 countries and encompasses the entire sugarcane supply chain, including farmers, millers, traders, buyers and support organizations.
+Bonsucro counts 259 members in more than 50 countries and encompasses the entire sugarcane supply chain, including farmers, millers, traders, buyers and support organizations.
 27% of the world’s land under sugarcane production is currently part of Bonsucro, and 87 million tons of sugarcane is Bonsucro Certified.
-In total, 133 mills are certified, of which 74 are in Brazil.
+In total, 133 mills are certified worldwide, of which 74 are in Brazil.
 UNICA has been cooperating with Bonsucro since 2008.

 Sugarcane producers are increasingly monitoring bee populations and are using their permanent preservation areas to enhance habitats for them to thrive.
 Sharing knowledge with local beekeepers is a key part of this initiative, leading to capacity building on both sides.